EIGHT STEPS AND YOU’RE HOME!

 Plan to attend the inspection and follow the inspector around.
 You will learn a lot about the home you are buying and home maintenance in general.
 What should concern you are big surprises like structural damage, water problems and deficiencies with heating, electrical and plumbing components.
 These could result in expensive repairs.
 Try not to worry about forty and fifty dollar repairs.
 Painting, caulking, and fixing a dripping faucet come with the privilege of home ownership.

 Assuming the inspection is satisfactory, you will need to meet with your realtor again to sign a waiver for the inspection condition.
 If this is the final condition of your purchase, the sold sign goes on the property and you start packing.

 The agent will forward the completed paperwork to your lawyer.
 If you don’t have a lawyer, ask the realtor for some recommendations.
 It is best to select one with real estate experience.
 Don’t choose a lawyer simply based on price.
 One lawyer’s higher price may include some costs that another lawyer’s lower price does not.

 The lawyer will ensure that you are purchasing the property that you think you are purchasing without assuming obligations you don’t intend to assume.

 The lawyer will receive the mortgage funds from your lender, explain the mortgage terms to you and register the new mortgage against your property.
 On the day of closing your lawyer will combine your mortgage funds with the balance of your down payment and exchange them with Seller’s lawyer for the deed and the keys to your new home.

-Roger Bouma is a Broker with RE/MAX Ability Real Estate Ltd., with over 18 years experience in selling homes throughout Durham Region.
+Roger Bouma is a Broker with RE/MAX JAZZ Inc., with over 18 years experience in selling homes throughout Durham Region.